 There aren’t any lines directing the viewer to the sheep in this image, but the viewer will be inclined to follow the gaze of the rancher who is watching over the sheep.

 Leading lines typically direct the viewer to the subject in the frame; a path leads you to a vanishing point outside the frame providing a sense of wonder or mystery.

 The trail disappearing behind the trees adds a sense of location in a calm peaceful forest.
 If this were a photo of just the bench, the image would feel a bit flat and lack perspective

 I’ll be honest, this is not a technique I spend a lot of time thinking about, but I wish I did.
-Creating leading lines in art but it takes a conscious effort in thinking about framing a photograph to take advantage of lines in a scene.
-When done well, leading lines creates a mood and changes the viewer’s experience by giving the image a little extra depth and making things feel more dynamic as they move through the lines.
+Creating leading lines in art takes a conscious effort to think about framing a photograph that takes advantage of lines in a scene.
+When done well, leading lines creates a mood and changes the viewer’s experience by giving the image depth and making things feel more dynamic as they move through the lines.